Christmas Tree Collars: What To Know Before You Buy

 Christmas tree skirts hide unattractive tree stands, provide a soft surface to place presents, and can be another tree decoration.
 But the tree skirt has been around almost as long as the tree stand, invented way back in 1879.
 Christmas decor trend-setters have decided it’s time for an update.
 Here’s our rundown of the trendy Christmas tree collar.

 A Christmas tree collar is a decorative band that conceals the tree stand.
 Just like your shirt’s collar wraps around your neck, a tree collar wraps around the tree stand to form a decorative cuff at the bottom of the tree.

 The collar is the modern answer to a traditional tree skirt.
 Both the skirt and the collar serve the same purpose, covering ugly tree stands; you can choose one or the other based on your personal style.
 The skirt is a bit more old-fashioned and finicky, while the collar has a cleaner streamlined look.

 There are several types of tree collars.
 We checked out the pros and cons of each so you can decide which one best fits your needs.

-Panels: Tree collars made from panels, like this pine version, lay flat when disassembled so you can easily store it away for next year.
+- Panels: Tree collars made from panels, lay flat when disassembled so you can easily store it away for next year.
 That makes them a good choice for small space Christmas decorating.
 But unlike solid collars, this style requires assembly before putting it on your tree.
-Wood or metal panels are usually held in place with magnets, hinges or pin connections.
+Wood or metal panels are usually held in place with magnets, hinges or pin connections — or Velcro, like this rustic tree collar.
 A fabric tree collar like this one is constructed with locking plastic panels, then encased in a decorative fabric cover.